visualizor/GH_Eto/README.md

 #### Why does value query component not return values?
 It is likely that the query is listening to a container object that doesn't yield any value.
 Try linking "C" with controls only.
 #### How can I add charts and illustrative graphics?
-No GUI level drawings will be implemented.
+GUI level drawings with `Eto.Drawing` library will NOT be implemented anytime soon.
 I recommend plugins such as ProvingGround's [Conduit](https://provingground.io/tools/conduit-for-grasshopper/) that makes heads-up displays.